whekman/whekman/README.md

 Welcome to Willem Hekman's github page.

-Willem has a background in physics, educationb and scientific model development and is on a mission to "become" a knowledgeable software engineer and work professionally as such.
+Willem has a background in physics, education and (scientific) model development and is training to become a knowledgeable software engineer and work professionally as such.

 He is interested in systems design and currently studying computer science fundamentals to have a solid foundation before setting off on the job market.